 Recent performances included a musical tribute to producer Hal Prince as part of The Actors Fund Gala, which also honored Danny DeVito and Sally Field, and several private events as a soloist.
 In September of 2017 she performed the role of Susan in Sondheim's Company in New York City.
 Christian was cast in Oscar nominee James Spione's film, Silenced, where she portrayed Jesselyn Radack, an ethics advisor for the US Department of Justice who exposed illegal FBI practices during the 2001 invasion of Afghanistan.
 Other performances included a cabaret at 54 Below with the cast of Broadway's Kinky Boots, a Master Class and solo recital at Berry College in Georgia, and an orchestral soloist feature at First Presbyterian Church in North Carolina.

-Raised in Wrightsville Beach, North Carolina, Christian Sineath has been performing since the eighth grade, when she was cast as a singing and dancing moth in Babes in Toyland.
+Raised in Wrightsville Beach, North Carolina, Christian Sineath has been performing since the eighth grade.
 She continued performing in regional and community theatre throughout high school, and then completed degrees in Music Performance and English at Peace College in Raleigh, North Carolina.
 During her undergraduate studies with James Smith, she was a frequent 1st and 2nd place winner in the regional and state level NATS competitions in both the classical and musical theatre categories.
 She was also a member of the Janiec Opera Company at Brevard Music Center.

-Ms. Sineath studies voice with Mike Ruckles and Claudia Catania in New York City and is represented by manager Kathy Olsen at Encompass Arts.
+Ms. Sineath studies voice with Mike Ruckles and acting with Patrick Page in New York City and is represented by manager Kathy Olsen at Encompass Arts.
 Her other interests include cooking, fine art, literature, and fitness and nutrition.